 - being bloody lazy.

 Thirty odd years later, I am, I guess, well on the way.
-I’m still lazy (that’s a journey, not a destination), and my first book, City Of Lies, is coming out with Tor in 2018.
+I’m still lazy (that’s a journey, not a destination), and my first book, City Of Lies, is coming out in July 2018.
 This blog is sometimes about writing, frequently about my love of all things SFF, and regrettably often my pointless rambles about whatever ad is bothering me on TV at the moment.

 Ever noticed how authors often have this brilliant list of jobs they’ve worked or places they’ve lived in their bios?
 I am something of a failure in this regard, as my real-life bio is so boring my eyes are glazing over just thinking about writing it.
 This makes me feel like something of a fraud.
 How can I be a writer without having worked as a journalist taxi driver meat packer amateur sleuth?

 Anyway, because an actual bio would be dull here I’m going to instead list a bunch of things I do or am or just made up and you can paint a mental picture of my life from that.
 What, haven’t you got an imagination?
 Geesh.

 - I have a black belt in jujitsu.
 Or maybe just a black belt that goes with some of my pants.
 You decide.

 - I love animals and once fantasised about being a zookeeper until I realised how difficult it was to get a job at a zoo (I said I was lazy) and that I’d have to spend all day outside, including in summer when the temperature during the day varies between ‘eyeball blistering’ and ‘lip melting’.
 But I have a deep fear and distrust of ducks, having been outwitted and tormented by a flock I used to look after for a friend’s parents during holidays.